mkotows/biznes-pieczarkowy/README.md

 # mushroom business

-This application id created to help owner to manage business finances.<br>
+This application is created to help owner to manage business finances.<br>
 Owner can add, edit and delete employees, salaries, mushroom hall and tasks. <br>
-Main functionality of this application is to create income and expense raports with lot of possibilities of choice. <br><br>
+Main functionality of this application is to generate income and expense reports with lot of possibilities of choice. <br><br>

-Application is wrriten in Spring Boot. <br>
+Application is wrriten in Spring Boot using Intellij Idea <br>
 All data are stored in database. <br>
 Technology that I used: Java, Hibernate, Spring Data, jQuery, JSP and CSS.<br><br>